 How The Conversation Works

-After four weeks of journaling, you'll meet the other participants at an airport-convenient Denver hotel and have one of the most memorable conversations of your life.
+After four weeks of thinking, writing and exploring your beliefs about practice and patients you'll meet the other participants at an airport-convenient Denver hotel and have one of the most significant chiropractic conversations you've ever had.

 What The Conversation Costs